 - Among eligible Ad Exchange line items, the highest priority (lowest priority number) line item is selected.
 If two or more Ad Exchange line items have the same highest priority, then one is chosen by Ad Manager.

 Ad Manager then calls Ad Exchange (using the selected Ad Exchange line item) to see if it can provide a bid with a higher price than both the temporary CPM of Line Item A and the value CPM of Line Item B. Calling Ad Exchange only means that Ad Exchange gets a chance to compete with Ad Manager; it doesn't necessarily mean that an Ad Exchange ad gets served (see Step 3 for that).

 If Ad Manager calls Ad Exchange in Step 2, eligible Ad Exchange ads compete with Line Item A and Line Item B on a CPM basis.
-The reserve price for Ad Exchange ads is at least the maximum of the temporary CPM from guaranteed Line Item A and the remnant value CPM from Line Item B. (The reserve price may be higher than this maximum due to other publisher configurations, such as rules.)
+The reserve price for Ad Exchange ads is at least the maximum of the temporary CPM from guaranteed Line Item A. (The reserve price may be higher than this maximum due to other publisher configurations, such as rules.)

 - If an Ad Exchange ad can beat the reserve price (at least the maximum of the remnant value CPM from Line Item B and the temporary CPM from guaranteed Line Item A), then that Ad Exchange ad serves.

 Any Ad Exchange ad selected to serve still adheres to the conditions of Preferred Deals or Private Auctions, if applicable.